DCP-solved-with-Rust/DCP-solved-with-Rust.github.io/README.md

 [The *DCP solved with Rust* organization](https://github.com/DCP-solved-with-Rust) holds solutions in Rust to some of the daily coding problems.
-The ultimate goal of the DCP solved with Rust organization is to solve all of the problems, and to do so in a way that satisfies all conditions in the given problems.
+The ultimate goal of the DCP solved with Rust organization is to solve all of the DCP problems, and to do so in a way that satisfies all conditions in the given problems.
 Additionally, to have all solutions include automated tests corresponding to the example inputs and outputs given in the problems.